Arts Undergraduate Research Scholarship Application Instructions

 Method of Selection

-Applications, proposals and letters of recommendation are reviewed by the Arts Honors Program Committee.
+Applications, proposals and letters of recommendation are reviewed by the Arts Undergraduate Research Scholarship Committee.
 The number of scholarships awarded will be determined by the amount of funds available and the quality of proposals submitted.

-One copy of the final report/thesis is to be electronically filed with the Honors Director.
-The final report must be countersigned by your Project Advisor.
+One copy of the thesis is to be electronically filed with the University Knowledge Bank.

 The Project Advisor must be a faculty member with the rank of Assistant, Associate or Full Professor in the Arts.